 Between each session, we’ll be continuing the discussion in themed online forums within the Lab, and we’ll also build up a bespoke knowledge bank including evidence, case studies and practical tools for use by members.
 Of course we’ll also be available for one-to-one chats from time to time if we can help with specific issues.

 Although we’re a not-for-profit organisation, and very committed to positive mental health at work, we do need to cover our costs.
 We’re asking participants for a £200 membership fee for the Lab, which we think is pretty good value.
-You’ll also get access to the other member-only webinars planned for 2021, including:
+You’ll also get access to the other member-only webinars planned.

 Plus Wellbeing Drop-Ins, Challenge Workshops, network-building activities and bespoke introductions to members with comparable interests.